Canadienwolf/334624_utask1/Assets/ReadMe.txt

 Also made it procedural generating so we could potentially go a lot further also if wanted.
 Also made it so that it is possible to place in different platforms if we should wish to.

-Tried making a highscore by using PlayerPrefs, but was able to create it in the time before the delivery.
+Tried making a highscore by using PlayerPrefs, but was unable to create it in the time before the delivery.

 I deactivated the player controllers as the 3 - 2 - 1 GO! counter was running with a coroutine.